symfony/symfony-docs/messenger.rst

         }
     }

-Each handler run dispatches exactly one outcome event: either ``HandlerSuccessEvent`` or ``HandlerFailureEvent``.
+A handler run dispatches at most one outcome event: either ``HandlerSuccessEvent`` or ``HandlerFailureEvent``.
 For :ref:`batch handlers <messenger-handler-batch>`, that outcome is not known when the message is added to the batch: it is resolved through the :class:`Symfony\\Component\\Messenger\\Handler\\Acknowledger`, at flush time at the earliest.
 In that case, ``HandlerStartingEvent`` is still dispatched when the handler is called, but the outcome event is dispatched later, when the acknowledger is called with the result or the error.
+If the batch is never flushed (e.g. the worker stops before the batch is full), no outcome event is dispatched at all for the messages still pending in that batch.

 .. note::